IIEWFL/prog6221-part-1-ST10094577-MM/README.md

  #The application will prompt the user to enter details for one recipe at a time.

--for each ingredient : the name, quantity, and unit of measurement is entered and stored in a memory -for each step : the user shall describe the step and what should be done
+-for each ingredient : the name, quantity, and unit of measurement is entered and stored in a memory

+-for each step : the user shall describe the step and what should be done

  #The softwre should print the full recipe, its name and all the steps

- #The user shall be able to scale recipe, clear data and exit the application
+ #The user shall be able to scale recipe (with scale factor 0.5, 2 or 3), clear data and exit the application

  #The user shall clear all data in order to enter a new recipe